s311354/Louis/_posts/2021-03-05-Mix_C_and_C++_Programming.md

 ### Explanation of language linkage ###

-Language linkage encapsulates the set of requirements necessary ti link with a module written in another programming language.
+Language linkage encapsulates the set of requirements necessary to link with a module written in another programming language.

 For more details, you could refer to the [Language linkage][link]  page.

 ## Reference ##